By Ed Han

 Share your thoughts and interesting things you find several ways:

-Simply click on the "Share an update" link and type in your update, including a URL, if appropriate.
+Simply click on the words "Share an article, photo, or update" and a box will open where you can type in your update, including a URL, if appropriate.

 As new updates are made by others in your network -- particularly those you "follow" -- LinkedIn provides notification here, too.